dan-prev/Moore-penrose-pseudoinverse-of-a-matrix-using-SVD/README.md

-Certainly!
-Here's a description of a project that revolves around computing the Moore-Penrose pseudoinverse of a matrix using the Singular Value Decomposition (SVD):

----

 **Project Title**: Computing Moore-Penrose Pseudoinverse via Singular Value Decomposition

 **Objective**: Develop a computational tool to determine the Moore-Penrose pseudoinverse of a given matrix using the Singular Value Decomposition (SVD) method.